slalithprasad/slalithprasad/README.md

 ### 🤝 Let’s Connect

 I’m always happy to learn, share, and connect!
-If you’d like to discuss **.NET, Azure, DevOps, or building scalable systems**, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/s-lalith-prasad-4ab13b248/).
+If you’d like to discuss anything related to tech, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/s-lalith-prasad-4ab13b248/).